Have you heard the acronym often given for FEAR (False Evidence Appearing Real)?

-If we haven’t been given a spirit of fear why do we feel afraid at times and why is it that over and over it’s stated in scripture “Fear not” or “Do not be afraid”.
-Experience itself tells us that we are given one opportunity after another to be afraid in life but what I realized as I meditated on the above scripture and thought about other golden nuggets throughout God’s Word, was that God is simply not the source of that fear and that He enables us to overcome it as we choose to look to Him.
+If we haven’t been given a spirit of fear, why do we feel afraid at times?
+Why is it stated in Scripture, over and over, “Fear not” or “Do not be afraid”?
+Experience has told us, time and time again, that we’re given plenty of opportunities to be afraid in life.
+What I realized, as I meditated on the above Scripture, and thought about other golden nuggets throughout God’s Word, was simply this: God is not the source of fear and He enables us to overcome it, as we choose to look to Him.

-The Bible tells us that God is love and that perfect love casts out fear (1 John 4:16-18).
-We have the ability to choose to take on fear when it comes or we can take into our hearts the greater truth.
-That greater truth being who God is for us when fear makes its way to our minds and the realization that it’s up to us to decide what we will do with those thoughts and whether we will allow them to travel from our first line of defense (our thought life) to find lodging into our hearts (what we ultimately believe).
+The Bible tells us, God is love and that perfect love casts out fear (1 John 4:16-18).
+We can choose to take on fear when it comes, or we can take into our hearts the greater truth: That greater truth is who God is for us.
+When fear makes its way to our minds, it’s up to us to decide what we’ll do with those thoughts, and whether we’ll allow them to travel from our first line of defense (our thought life) to find lodging into our hearts (what we ultimately believe).

 I’m reminded of 2 Corinthians 10:5 (NIV) which says, “We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.”
-Fear can only take up residence in our hearts if we choose to dwell on the thoughts fueling our fears instead of on the goodness of the one who overcomes them on our behalf by our coming into communion with His presence, believing whole heartedly in His good intentions toward us and by relying on His unfailing and unconditional love evidenced through the work of Christ on the cross for our benefit, we can be victorious over fear.
+Fear can only take up residence in our hearts if we choose to dwell on the thoughts fueling our fears, rather than on the goodness of the One who overcomes them on our behalf.
+Communion with His Presence helps us to do the latter.
+As we believe in God’s good intentions toward us and rely on His unfailing and unconditional love, evidenced through the work of Christ on the cross for our benefit, we can be victorious over fear.

-Fear is only “false evidence appearing real” when you know who it is that is on your side.
-Otherwise, that little acronym holds zero power and fear does indeed appear and become very real.
+Fear is only “false evidence appearing real” when you know Who it is that’s on your side.
+Otherwise, fear does indeed appear and becomes very real.
 Our hope for a calm mind comes when we choose to turn from fear to faith.
-We can do so because we have a trustworthy and faithful God knowing we stand securely by His side at all times.
+We can do so because we have a trustworthy and faithful God who stands securely by our side at all times.

-Isaiah 41:10 (NIV) “So do not fear, for I am with you; do not be dismayed, for I am your God.
-I will strengthen you and help you; I will uphold you with my righteous right hand.”
+“So do not fear, for I am with you; do not be dismayed, for I am your God.
+I will strengthen you and help you; I will uphold you with my righteous right hand” (Isaiah 41:10 NIV).